Join Us: Meet Our Legal Team

 We are delighted to share that the Electoral Commission has updated its guidance to better support Clinically Vulnerable voters from May 2026 - and our Clinically Vulnerable Families community helped make it happen!
 This is a significant step forward.
-While not all clinically vulnerable people are legally defined as disabled, many are — and under the Public Sector Equality Duty, officials must anticipate and remove barriers before they exclude someone.
+While not all Clinically Vulnerable people are legally defined as disabled, some are - and under the Public Sector Equality Duty, officials must anticipate and remove barriers before they exclude someone.

 Clinically Vulnerable Families' campaigning started in 2023 when voter ID was announced and we shared your voting experiences using #MyMaskMyVote and we started to engage with the Commission.
 In 2024, with your help, we carried out our 'Voting Accessibility Audit' and shared your data with the Commission.
 Though our direct advocacy work on reasonable adjustments and airborne mitigations for Clinically Vulnerable people, we highlighted the barriers many voters face and the practical steps needed to ensure safe, equal access.